Chaetard/Chaetard/README.md

 ### Hi there 👋

-### I'm a human, not an IAMan Coding with GPT, I use GPT but I use my brain more
+### I'm a human, not an IAMan Coding with GPT, sometimes..